LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 </figcaption>
 </figure>

+{:.todo} mention reasoning for checking things like valid parameter range

 ### Object-oriented components

 A consequence of using RDF to instantiate components is that the parameters have no fixed order.